TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 Para información en Español en relación a preguntas sobre las Políticas de Privacidad y Compra, así como los Términos de Servicio Móvil, por favor contáctenos a: Fandango Customer Help

-Offers **24 HOURS ONLY!**
+Offers **Mockingjay Part 1 Sweepstakes**

-Get a free download of The Hunger Games: Catching Fire on VUDU + you could win a trip to the world premiere in London with ticket purchase.\* BUY TICKETS
+Buy tickets and you could win a 2015 Mazda3 4-door!
+BUY TICKETS

 **Mockingjay Collectible Cards**

 These cards are on fire.
 Available for a limited time only.
 Get them while you can.
 BUY GIFT CARDS

-Mockingjay Fan Art Contest
+**Mockingjay Fan Art Contest**

 Submit your Mockingjay Fan Art on Tumblr for a chance to win!
 ENTER NOW